 How long can I keep an item borrowed through interlibrary loan?

-Can I renew Interlibrary Loan items?
+Can I renew ILL items?

 What happens when the date on the green band doesn’t match the date the circulation staff gives me?

 Some times circulation staff may miss the date located on the green band, if this happens, please use the date on the green band and call the ILL department for a correction.

 Why do I have to leave that green band on the books?